cissel/tuneR/README.md

 After you've created a developer account go to your dashboard and create an app - you can call it wherever you'd like.
 You can put whatever you want in the description.
 You can leave the website blank.
 You'll need to set your Redirect URI to "http://localhost:1410/" and then you can go ahead and save it.

 Now you should have a Spotify API key and secret key (I think they call it a Client ID and Client Secret).
+You might have to go to Dashboard > [Your App] > Settings to find them, but you should see your Client ID and a button you need to click to see your Client Secret.
 Keep this tab open.
+We will be right back.

 # tuneR
 Use the Spotify API to pull data about your saved tracks to learn more about your taste in music and how it changes over time.